Atheism and Atheists

 The Commission rejected her request.
 They told her that the plate was "objectionable," and:

 "... may carry connotations offensive to good taste and decency."
 1

 There is much disagreement over whether Atheism is a religion.
 Some have suggested the analogy that collecting postage stamps is a hobby, but that not collecting stamps isn't a hobby.
 Others note that Atheists believe specific thoughts concerning deity, and that when an Atheist or Agnostic is asked what their religion is, they often use these terms in reply.
-Also, public opinion polls generally show results for Atheism in addition to Christian, Muslim, Hinduism. etc. Atheism is thus regarded to be a religion by many people.
+Also, public opinion polls often show results for Atheism in addition to Christian, Muslim, Hinduism. etc. Atheism is thus regarded to be a religion by many people.

 There are a multitude of religious beliefs within each religion that are considered "offensive to good taste and decency" by members of other religions, because they are viewed as blasphemy.
 For example:

-- The word "Trinity" simply implies a belief in the nature of God held by almost all Christians: that a single Godhead includes three persons: God the Father, the Son, and the Holy Spirit.
+- The word "Trinity" simply implies a belief in the nature of God held by almost all Christians: that a single Godhead includes three persons: God the Father, Jesus the Son, and the Holy Spirit.
 But many Jews and Muslims, who believe in a single, undivided deity, find the term offensive.

-The word "Goddess" simply affirms the existence of a female deity as recognized by Wiccans, most Neo-pagans, most polytheists, some feminists, and others.
-But to monotheists, only a single deity exists who is commonly referred to as "God," and who is generally considered to be male.
+- The word "Goddess" simply affirms the existence of a female deity as recognized by Wiccans, most Neo-pagans, most polytheists, some feminists, and others.
+But to most monotheists, only a single deity exists who is commonly referred to as "God," and who is generally considered to be male.

 Yet, because the label on a personalized license plate is a form of speech, it is protected under the U.S. Constitution.
 The Constitution does not guarantee that nobody will ever be offended by another person's speech.
 It merely guarantees that every person has freedom of speech on religious and other matters, even if others find those beliefs blasphemous, evil, disturbing, or ridiculous.